avimittal30/Finetuned-flan-t5-model/README.md

 # Full Fine-Tuning of Flan-t5-base Model

 This project demonstrates the process of fully fine-tuning the Flan-T5-Base model for the NVIDIA question-answering task.
-The main objective of this project is to provide beginners with hands-on experience in fine-tuning a large language model, rather than achieving a perfect model.

 ## Environment Setup